Yorubae/wayland-dotfiles/README.md

 ![image of my wm](/Screenshots/ss1.png)

-ikr, I still haven't riced the wibar it looks so ugly goddamit! heleappw
+ikr, I still haven't riced the wibar it looks super ugly goddamit!
+HELPOWIWWJ

-Take more y'all
+Take more of it y'all

 ![Second one OMG](/Screenshots/ss2.png)